Calima (Saharan sand): Effects

 The humid air in the inversion layer is often associated with fog or drizzle covering the Canary Islands.
 The dust particles that settle also cause respiratory problems, especially for people with pre-existing respiratory conditions.
 It is therefore, best for people to wear respiratory masks if they have to go outdoors when there is Calima.

-Aside from affecting people's health, when there is Kalima, weather conditions can become very poor and force the suspension of some public services, including transportation.
-For example, on January 8, 2002, the Santa Cruz International Airport had to be closed because visibility fell to less than 50 meters.
+Aside from affecting people's health, when there is Calima, weather conditions can become very poor and force the suspension of some public services, including transportation.
+For example, on January 8, 2002, the Tenerife North Airport had to be closed because visibility fell to less than 50 meters.

 In 2020 the wind spread three wildfires, forcing about 2,000 residents to evacuate in Tenerife and Gran Canaria.
 Gran Canaria had the worst air quality in the world that weekend due to the dust, with about 40 times the particle density considered safe by the World Health Organization.
 This resulted in 745 flights being canceled and 84 others diverting to different airports.

 Calima also affects other countries such as Spain and Portugal, Malta, Italy (especially Sicily), and Greece (especially Crete) mostly during the spring months when strong southerly winds bring Saharan dust over the Mediterranean.